Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

 **Conclusion**:

 discuss most promising ways to improve air quality

+if you coach youth sports, you consider canceling practice if the AQI goes above 100.

 SO2 went from the primary pollutant up to 1995, when ozone overtook it.
 As of 2018 ozone is far and away the largest contributor to poor air quality in Salt Lake City.Is anything being done about it?